PlaidMod/AI-Voice-Kit/README.md

 ## To do

-- Record a short demo video and add a photo of the assembled device.
 - Re-enable the wake word (needs a Picovoice keyword file).
 - Cut transcription latency further.
-- A small web view for saved opportunities.

 ## License